Last updated: August 9th, 2023

 Jumbie Bay is situated in such a way that it can’t readily be seen by passing vehicles on Route 20 or from boats sailing to and from Cruz Bay.
 Years ago, when there was only a donkey trail on the north shore, Jumbie Bay Beach was even more remote and private than it is today.
 It was reputedly the venue for lovers enjoying private liaisons.

 Because of this, it was nicknamed Honeymoon Beach.
-Around that time, Salomon and Honeymoon Beaches did not have separate names, as the entire bay was called Salomon Bay.
+Around that time, Salomon and Honeymoon Beach did not have separate names, as the entire bay was called Salomon Bay.

 Put your beach blanket down in one of the little coves of sand that extend inland under the small seagrape trees for filtered sunlight and enhanced privacy.